andrii-yeremenko/news-aggregator/doc/specification.md

 1. Are there any specific requirements for error handling in the API?
 2. How frequently should the news articles be updated and refreshed in the repository?
-3. Do we need unstage the news articles from aggregator after a certain period of time?
+3. Do we need to unstage the news articles from aggregator after a certain period of time?
 4. How should the API provide an error response to the user in case of a failure?